Sheffield-Theoretical-Chemistry/twizzler/README.md

 will provide an overview of the command line flags available.
 The default operation is "silent" in that only a new xyz file is produced, with no other output to STDOUT.
 Use the ``-v`` flag for verbose output, which is handy if you want to select a subset of the imaginary modes to distort along.

+The standard mode of operation applies ORCA's printed normal mode(s) to the system's XYZ coordinates, with an optional scaling value set with ``-s``.
+There is a somewhat experimental option to use mass-weighted force constants for the displacement with the command line option ``-w``.
+Again, this the optional scaling factor can be applied.

 ## Contributing

 Contributions are welcome!
 Please raise Issues or Pull requests on this repo.